thomas-systems/Powershell-Automation-Scripts/README.md

 To use these scripts, you’ll need PowerShell 5.1 or higher.
 Required modules will be installed automatically.
-When you encounter an issue, verify your account has the necessary permissions.
+When you encounter an issue, verify that your account has the necessary permissions.

 ---